Take a look at the beta version of dw.com. We're not done yet! Your opinion can help us make it better.

-Country coordinator: Sabina Casagrande
+Program Director: Sabina Casagrande

-Local partners: Cambodian Center for Independent Media (CCIM), Ministry of Education, Youth and Sport - Kingdom of Cambodia, Women's Media Centre of Cambodia, Banteay Srei
+Local partners: Cambodian Center for Independent Media (CCIM), Ministry of Education, Youth and Sport, Open Institute, Paññāsāstra University of Cambodia, University of Puthisastra, Women's Media Centre of Cambodia (WMC)

 Focus: Civic participation, media literacy, participation of disadvantaged groups